NOW TAKING APPLICATIONS FOR PRIVATE PILOT & COMMERCIAL PILOT (STARTS AUGUST 2025).

 Currently, Wisconsin Aviation provides insurance coverage for students renting their aircraft for dual flight instruction or solo plane rental.
 Specific coverage details can be provided by the flight school.

-How do I sign up?
+How do I learn more or APPLY?

-CLICK HERE to apply.
+CLICK HERE to submit a CONTACT FORM.